Belize–Mexico relations: History

-The Yucatán Peninsula, now divided between the nations of Belize, Guatemala and Mexico, was once home to the Mayan civilisation.
+The Yucatán Peninsula, which is now divided between the nations of Belize, Guatemala and Mexico, was once home to the Mayan civilisation.
 In the 16th century, Spain invaded the territory and administered the land from Mexico City, seat of the Viceroyalty of New Spain.
 After Spanish conquest, the territory that would later be known as Belize was poorly administered and open to attacks from pirates.
 In the 17th century, British settlers began arriving to Belize and fought several battles to try to gain control of the territory.
 In the late 18th century, the United Kingdom formally took over the territory of Belize.
 In July 1893, Mexico signed a treaty with the United Kingdom setting borders between the two nations, which is still in place today.

 On 21 September 1981, Belize became an independent nation.
 The same day, Belize and Mexico established diplomatic relations with Mexico establishing the first embassy in the country, while the United Kingdom established a High Commission.
 In 1982, Belizean Prime Minister George Price became the first head of state from Belize to pay an official visit to Mexico.
 In 1986, Belize opened its embassy in Mexico City.
 In 1988, Mexican President Miguel de la Madrid became the first Mexican head of state to pay an official visit to Belize.
 Since then, there have been several high-level visits between heads of states from both nations.

 In 2021, both nations celebrated 40 years of diplomatic relations.
 In May 2022, Mexican President Andrés Manuel López Obrador paid an official visit to Belize.
 In October 2024, Prime Minister Johnny Briceño travelled to Mexico to attend the inauguration of President Claudia Sheinbaum.